vmware-archive/hillview/deployment/README.md

 192.168.1.4
 ```

+The `web` group describes the front-end web server.

+The `backends` group lists all machines running the `hillview` service.

+### Service permissions

+In this file we assume that the Hillview service runs under a user
+account named `hillview`.
+No special privileges are needed to run the
+Hillview service.

+## Deploying the service

+In the following commands we assume that the file describing the list
+of machines is named `hosts`.

-Verify that ansible is able to run commands on these servers:
+You can verify that ansible is able to authorized commands on these servers:

 ```
 $: ansible all -a "ls" -i hosts -u hillview